- Analytical methods and guidance documents

 The quality of tooth whiteners and whitening strips was assessed in a Market Surveillance Study carried out by Official Cosmetics Control Laboratories (OCCLs) in 12 European countries and completed in 2018.
 The findings, based on the testing of 261 samples of tooth whitening products, indicated that a large number of products were non-compliant with European Union or national regulations for cosmetic products: 78% of paint-on (brush-on) whiteners and more than 50% of tray-based tooth whiteners and whitening strips.
 Non-compliance issues identified concerned the hydrogen peroxide content (higher than permitted), the presence of a CMR substance – those which are carcinogenic, mutagenic or toxic for reproduction – (sodium perborate) and labelling issues.
 In the study conclusions, the European Network of OCCLs recommended that these products should be more closely monitored by national competent authorities and OCCLs.
 More detail can be found in the Summary of the Market Surveillance Study on Tooth Whitening Products (published April 2019).

 The quality of cosmetic products that are designed to appeal to children was tested in an MSS completed in 2014.
 More than one third of the samples was considered non-compliant and several samples contained relevant amounts of nitrosamines, forbidden colorants or lead.
-A summary of these findings can be obtained here.
+A summary of these findings can be obtained in the Summary Report "Cosmetics for kids fail to comply with regulations".

 In 2011, several countries collected samples of decorative cosmetics (make-up, eye-shadow, eye liner, lip gloss, etc.) to measure the content of certain metals that may give rise to health concerns: antimony, cadmium, chromium, lead, mercury and nickel.
 Traces of some of these metals may be unavoidable for technical reasons but, in most countries, maximum tolerable limits have not been set.
 The results of this MSS have been shared with authorities and may be used to establish common guidance values.